runatlantis/atlantis/runatlantis.io/docs/custom-workflows.md

 #### workflow

-1. k8s/fargate/whatever uses a custom docker image of atlantis with `cdktf` installed with the `--autoplan-file-list` to trigger on json files
+1. Container orchestrator (k8s/fargate/ecs/etc) uses the custom docker image of atlantis with `cdktf` installed with the `--autoplan-file-list` to trigger on json files
 1. PR branch is pushed up containing `cdktf` changes and generated hcl json
 1. Atlantis checks out the branch in the repo
 1. Atlantis runs the `npm i && cdktf get && cdktf synth` command in the repo root as a step in `pre_workflow_hooks` (as a double check described above)